marianacarpus/Cipher/README.md

-# This project contains algorithms for encode an decode data
+# This project contains algorithms for encode and decode data